 Just 13% of the world’s oceans have not been severely impacted by humans, with these areas mostly located at the poles and around remote Pacific island nations.

-That is according to a new study by the Wildlife Conservation Society (WCS), which shows that industrial fishing, shipping and pollution has left ‘pristine’ marine areas increasingly rare.
+That is according to a new study published in Current Biology and quoted by Australia’s Wildlife Conservation Society (WCS), which shows that industrial fishing, shipping and pollution has left ‘pristine’ marine areas increasingly rare.

 The study involved assessing 19 key indicators that impact oceans, including commercial shipping, sediment runoff and several types of fishing, to identify Earth’s remaining marine wilderness.